 Gifts Restricted to Special Funds These funds include our general Scholarship Fund that provides annual scholarships for students in need of financial assistance.
 The Class of 1990 Scholarship Fund is an example of a current use scholarship fund.

 Endowment funds have been established at JACSW for purposes such as a scholarships and lectures.
 Annual gifts made to endowment funds are kept in perpetuity and a portion of the interest received from these endowed funds is used for the designated purpose.
-The Class of 1973 Scholarship Fund is an endowed scholarship fund.
+The Class of 1973 Scholarship Fund and the Professor James P. Gleeson Scholarship Fund are endowed scholarship funds.

 Questions about Annual Giving?

-An endowed gift to JACSW creates a permanent source of funding for a program, scholarship, center, or faculty/staff position.
+An endowed gift to JACSW creates a permanent source of funding for a program, scholarship, center, or faculty position.
 The fund is maintained in perpetuity with a portion of the interest received from the endowed fund used for your designated purpose.
+For example, an endowed scholarship fund can be established for a minimum gift of $25,000.

 Planned gifts are gift arrangements that have specific tax advantages and can include lifetime income to a beneficiary or beneficiaries named by the donor.
 One of the most common and easy to set up estate plan gifts is a charitable bequest.
 You can ask your attorney to change your will or revocable trust, or sign a new beneficiary designation for your retirement plan, insurance policy, or IRA.
 Your gift can be specified as a stated sum of cash or as a percentage of the value of your estate.
 Bequests can also include property or real estate.